-- Stress reduction and emotional support: TSW can be a physically and emotionally challenging experience.
+- Stress reduction: TSW can be a physically and emotionally challenging experience.
 Acupuncture has been found to have a calming effect on the nervous system, reducing stress and anxiety levels, which can help individuals better cope with the emotional aspects of TSW.

 The treatment course for Topical Steroid Withdrawal (TSW) can vary significantly from one individual to another, depending on the severity of the condition, the potency and duration of the topical corticosteroid used, and the individual’s overall health and immune system.